The Revenue Attribution Problem in B2B Services

 The Attribution Debt Spiral

-As misattribution compounds, teams accumulate attribution debt: a growing disconnect between reported performance and actual revenue impact.
-The debt manifests in three ways:
+As misattribution compounds, teams can accumulate what might be considered attribution debt, a growing disconnect between reported performance and actual revenue impact.

-3. Strategic myopia: The marketing mix becomes increasingly skewed toward short‑term, easily‑attributable tactics, undermining long‑term growth.
+3. Strategic bias: The marketing mix shifts toward short-term, easily measurable tactics.

 Moving from Attribution Guessing to Revenue Clarity